 Producers are sovereign over a soil or subsoil and exercise power strategies.

-And, if producers consume more, we must find a strategic geological depth.
+And, if producers consume more, we must find a strategic depth.
 We will come back to this in conclusion.

 (c) Strategic stocks